oatybiscuit/Node-RED-HA-ForecastSolar-JSONata/README.md

 After that, weather happens.
 Solar generation is roughly 15% of system peak from diffuse light, and 85% from direct incident sunlight.
 Particles and moisture in the atmosphere reduce, and dark cloud can block both direct and diffuse sunlight.
 Shading on any part of an array can have a major impact without micro-inverters.

-Note that, the further away from South solar planes face, the more unreliable the forecast becomes.
-Planes that face north from direct east or west appear to be particularly unreliable at the start or end of the solar day.
+Note that, the further away from south a solar plane faces, the more unreliable the forecast becomes.
+Planes that face northerly from direct east or west appear to be particularly unreliable at the start or end of the solar day.

 </details>